yktoo/yktoo.com/content/blog/posts/0397/index.en.md

 A duty is to be paid for all packages valued above **€ 150**.
 This one is a bit more complicated because the rate is defined per item category.

-Dutch Tax Office {{< a "https://www.belastingdienst.nl/wps/wcm/connect/nl/internetaankopen/content/hoeveel-betaal-ik-de-douane-als-ik-iets-koop-bij-buitenlandse-webshop" "provides" >}} the following examples:
+Dutch Tax Office [provides](https://www.belastingdienst.nl/wps/wcm/connect/nl/internetaankopen/content/hoeveel-betaal-ik-de-douane-als-ik-iets-koop-bij-buitenlandse-webshop) the following examples:

 {{< table "table table-narrow table-striped" >}}
 |Category             |Customs duty             |